 Sexual abuse can refer to any or all of the following sexual acts:

 - Noncontact acts (sexual comments, exposing of private parts, voyeurism, showing pornographic materials, etc.)

-- Sexual contact (offender touching victims private parts, offender forcing victim to touch his/her private parts, frottage, etc.)
+- Sexual contact (offender touching victim private parts, offender forcing victim to touch his/her private parts, frottage, etc.)

-- Digital or object penetration (offender placing fingers or other instrument in victim’s vagina or anus, offender forcing victim to place fingers or other instrument in his/her vagina or anus, etc.)
+- Digital or object penetration (offender placing fingers or other instruments in victim’s vagina or anus, offender forcing victim to place fingers or other instruments in his/her vagina or anus, etc.)

 - Oral Sex (cunnilingus, fellatio, anilingus, tongue kissing, breast kissing, etc.)